 Council endorsed a CIL PDCS to be issued for consultation purposes on 22 January 2015.
-The report to Council (which was rearranged from 18 December 2014) is attached as Appendix A. A progress report on CIL had previously been reported to Economy Development and Select on 16 October 2014.
-A link to the supporting documents that accompanied these reports can be found on the Council's web site at: http://www.monmouthshire.gov.uk/planning-policy/community-infrastructure-levy
+The report to Council (which was rearranged from 18 December 2014) is attached as Appendix A.

 - 3.2 The consultation took place for a period of 6 weeks from Thursday 12th February 2015 to Thursday 26th March 2015.
 A notice was placed in the Monmouthshire Free Press on 11 February 2015 and 384 individual notifications were sent out to: - Specific (including Town and Community Councils), General and Other consultees, as identified in the LDP Community Involvement Scheme (207); - Residents who were on the LDP consultation data base and had specifically requested to be notified of proposals for CIL (71); - Agents/developers who work in the Council area (106). - 3.3 17 replies were received.
 These have been split into 44 representations that are summarised, together with the suggested Council response, in the Draft Report of Consultation provided as Appendix B. - 3.4 An issue raised by one of the respondents, the Home Builders Federation, had already been identified by officers and the Council's consultants and has resulted in a need to carry out further viability testing.
-Draft Affordable Housing Supplementary Planning Guidance (SPG) was consulted on in February and March of this year.
-The SPG sets out enhanced space standards to meet Welsh Government Design Quality Requirements, a revised housing mix and changes to percentage payments to developers for the transfer of affordable housing to Registered Social Landlords compared with what was tested in the initial CIL viability report on which the charges set out in the PDCS were based.
+Draft Affordable Housing Supplementary Planning Guidance (SPG) was consulted on in February and March 2015.
+The SPG sets out enhanced space standards to meet Welsh Government Development Quality Requirements, a revised housing mix and changes to percentage payments to developers for the transfer of affordable housing to Registered Social Landlords compared with what was tested in the initial CIL viability report on which the charges set out in the PDCS were based.
 In carrying out the additional viability testing the opportunity has been taken to update build costs and house values (as requested by some of the representors) and refine the strategic sites case studies based on additional information that has come to light.
+Further case studies have also been added to test the impact of 'rounding up' in establishing affordable housing requirements.
 The consultants' report on this revised residential viability testing (excluding annexes) is attached as Appendix C.